JwR513/u1_lab_dots/readme.md

 - `.addEventListener()` is used to handle events for a DOM element.
 It requires at least 2 arguments:
   - First, the `type` of event being listened for needs to be specified.
 Commonly used events include: `click`,`DOMContentLoaded`, and `mouseover` but a full list can be found here: [Link](https://developer.mozilla.org/en-US/docs/Web/Events#standard_events)
   - Secondly, something needs to happen once the event being listened for occurs, a *callback* function!
 The callback function is typically an *anonymous* function `() => {}` or a pre-defined function that determine website behaviour after the event occurs.
-- `.forEach()` is a higher order function in JavaScript that can be used to alter multiple elements within an array
+- `for loops` can be used to alter multiple elements within an array, including DOM elements
 - The `dataset` property of an HTML element allows us to access their custom data attributes
 - `.getAttribute()` allows access to the *attributes* of a DOM element
 - `parseInt()` can be used to ensure that the data type of a variable is a number